OhioBWC - Basics: (Policy library) - File

 b.
 The Statement of Agreement with electronic signatures;

 c.
-The Budget page with electronic signatures and corresponding vendor quotes;
+The Budget page with electronic signatures and at least three vendor quotes or one vendor quote and a sole source letter;

 d.
-The pre-report and pre-assessments from the BWC representative; and
+The pre-assessment and pre-report from the BWC representative; and

 e.
 Additional information as requested by BWC including pictures, videos, and equipment brochures.